CloudLabs-MOC/Sustainability-workshop/Instructions/Lab8: Reduce-Carbon-Emissions-for-Azure-Workloads.md

    ![](../media/report22.png)

-6. Provide the name for your deployment, select the terms of service and then select **Next**.
+6. Leave the default name, select the terms of service and then select **Next**.

    ![](../media/report23.png)